johnjosephhorton/johnjosephhorton.github.io/research.md

-``Buyer Signaling Improves Matching: Evidence from a Field Experiment''
+Buyer Signaling Improves Matching: Evidence from a Field Experiment